Tiaras Through Time

 The Fleur-De-Lis Tiara

 Dating from the 1880s, this tiara showcases superb Victorian design and craftsmanship inspired by the natural world, through statuesque fleur-de-lis elements.
-Detachable from its frame, this tiara features romantically sparkling old cut diamonds with a total weight of approximately 30ct.
+Detachable from its frame, this tiara features old-cut diamonds totalling approximately 30 carats.

-This tiara bears great similarities to Queen Mary’s Girls of Great Britain and Ireland tiara, which was presented to her in 1893.
+This tiara bears a strong resemblance to Queen Mary’s Girls of Great Britain and Ireland tiara, which was presented to her in 1893.

 The Pragnell Tiara